6 Plotting with ggplot2

 argument.

-p <- adolescents %>%
+<- adolescents %>%

-dplyr::select(stress_psychisch) %>%
+dplyrdrop_na() %>%

-ggplot(mapping = aes(x = stress_psychisch, y = ..density..))
+ggplot(mapping = aes(x = stress_psych, y = ..density..))

-p + geom_histogram(binwidth = 0.5)
++ geom_histogram(binwidth = 0.5) p

 We can use a grouping variable also with histograms:

-p <- adolescents %>%
+<- adolescents %>%

-ggplot(mapping = aes(x = stress_psychisch, fill = geschlecht))
+ggplot(mapping = aes(x = stress_psych, fill = gender))

-p + geom_histogram(binwidth = 0.5)
++ geom_histogram(binwidth = 0.5) p

 As with the bar chart, the histograms are stacked on top of each other.
 If we